 Have you ever noticed that you get a different SERP look depending on your search query?
-Sometimes you can see the organic results at the top of the page, other times Google widgets are displayed and for certain searchers, there are a lot of ads that fill up a great portion of the page.
-Google recognises the purpose behind the search and respectfully adjusts the SERP.
-The purpose Google recognises in each query is called search intent.
+Sometimes you can see the organic results at the top of the page, other times Google widgets are displayed and for certain searches, there are a lot of ads that fill up a great portion of the page.
+Google recognizes the purpose behind the search and adjusts the SERP accordingly.
+This purpose is called search intent.
 There are four main search intents: informational, transactional, commercial and navigational.
 Let’s take a closer look at each one of them.

 Informational search intent

 Informational search is a query with the intent to answer a question or find more information about a specific matter.
 A lot of informational searches are formulated as questions, but this isn’t always the case.
 Here are a few examples of informational searches:

 - “is jogging better than running”

 - "how to write good copy for social media"